USCIS Exempts Doctors from Adjudication Pause: 2026 EB-3 Priority Date Update

 USCIS has announced an exemption for physicians from an ongoing adjudication pause, allowing medical professionals' immigration cases to continue processing.
 This policy carve-out reflects the critical need for foreign-born doctors in the U.S. healthcare system.

 USCIS has issued a notable exemption for physicians from an adjudication pause that has affected many immigration applicants in 2026.
 The agency's decision to carve out doctors from the processing freeze signals recognition of the essential role foreign-trained medical professionals play in the U.S. healthcare workforce.
 The exemption is particularly significant for EB-3 and EB-2 applicants in the medical field, as adjudication pauses can cause severe delays in case resolution—sometimes stretching timelines by months or years.
 By exempting this category, USCIS is allowing petitions and applications filed by or on behalf of physicians to proceed through normal adjudication channels.
 For EB-3 applicants who are physicians or work in healthcare-adjacent roles, this development offers potential relief amid a broader climate of immigration slowdowns.
-Healthcare employers sponsoring foreign national doctors should confirm their cases fall within the exemption parameters and consult legal counsel to ensure continued processing eligibility.
 Immigration attorneys advise affected petitioners to proactively communicate with USCIS if their cases have been paused, citing the exemption.
 Tracking priority dates in the Visa Bulletin remains important, as processing exemptions do not automatically advance cutoff dates for oversubscribed countries.